Ldpe2G/ArmNeonOptimization/boxFilter/README.md

 # Arm Neon Optimization Of Box Filter

 Showing how to optimize the box filter operation on arm divices step by step.
+Tested on Huawei Honor 4C (CHM-TL00).

 ## Build && Run
 0. Install `adb` tool with following command